New boutique hotel approved in Loch Lomond National Park.

 Following an initial consultation with the applicants En-Plan completed a Planning Application that was subsequently submitted to and approved by the "Trossachs and Loch Lomond" National Park Authority.
 The council have been happy to approve the proposal with no amendments and the applicant was happy that they will have a new business approved in the small but the small but thriving town of Balloch.

-The Roads Officer’s request for parking requirements has been detailed on the submitted plan, and subject to this being addressed by planning condition to ensure it is implemented within a reasonable timescale that this would be acceptable.
+The Roads Officer’s request for parking requirements has been detailed on the submitted plan, and subject to this being addressed by planning condition to ensure it is implemented within a reasonable timescale that this would be acceptable, and there would be no highways and access issues.

 The planning officer has brought to the applicant’s attention that the 1.8m high boundary fence at the front of the property and shelter in the rear garden both require planning permission (due to their dimensions and/or location).
 In addition, that the current level of signage would require express advertisement consent.
 The applicant’s agent has provided assurances that these matters will be addressed.
 It is considered that they do not have a direct bearing on the determination to justify delaying a decision on this application, but should be addressed nonetheless by the applicant and the situation will be monitored.